Overview of Colorado Testing Requirements

 - submit the appropriate application forms and fees

-ETS is offering two additional tests in a computer-delivered format that will be introduced throughout the testing year.
+ETS is offering the Audiology test in a computer-delivered format that will be introduced in December 2013.
 Visit Test Centers and Dates to find testing centers near you.
-The computer-delivered versions cover the same content as the paper-delivered versions and are scored on the same scale; however, the computer-delivered tests have different test codes.
+The computer-delivered version covers the same content as the paper-delivered version and is scored on the same scale; however, the computer-delivered test has a different test code.

 An applicant from another state or country may be issued a Colorado Initial License if their qualifications meet or exceed the requirements of the Colorado State Board of Education and they have met the following: